Maternal & Infant Health

 • People who also receive home delivered groceries, but also receive nutrition and culinary education that includes cooking videos, cooking skill development, and an online social support community.

 The pregnant food insecure individuals will be recruited from the high-risk pregnancy clinics at MetroHealth main campus and the UH Rainbow Babies & Children’s Ahuja Center for Women & Children.
-Researchers will be studying a wide range of outcomes including birth outcomes, dietary quality, stress, depression, and the impact of systemic racism through microaggressions.
-If this Food is Medicine intervention brings successful results, the hope is that the program will be reimbursed through Ohio Medicaid in the future.
+Researchers will be studying a wide range of outcomes including pregnancy and birth outcomes, maternal health, dietary quality, stress, and depression.
+If this Food is Medicine intervention brings successful results, the hope is that the program could be reimbursed through insurance or public health care funding in the future.

 The team hopes to begin recruiting patients for Nourishing Tomorrow starting in March 2025.